yqml/github.io/README.md

 # Home

-I am an Associate Professor in the School of Management, Shandong University.
+I am an Assistant Professor in the School of Management, Shandong University.
 I obtained my Ph.D. from the Department of Statistics, Chinese University of Hong Kong in July 2021, and worked as a postdoctoral researcher in the Department of Statistics, Chinese University of Hong Kong until February 2022.
 Previously, I received my B.S.
 (Mathematics) from Shandong University.

 # Research

+My current research interest focuses on machine/deep learning and its application in quantitive trading.
-My research focuses on Survival Analysis, Bayesian Methods, Latent Variable Modeling, Semiparametric/Nonparametric Modeling.
+My previous research and Survival Analysis, Bayesian Methods, Latent Variable Modeling, Semiparametric/Nonparametric Modeling.

 # Papers